roblouie/js13k-typescript-starter/README.md

 For building, `npm run build`:
 * Minifies your html file and embeds css
 * Strips html/css from your html and prepends your transpiled js code with a `document.write` call that writes your html and css.
-* Runs google closure compiler on your code
+* Runs Terser on your code
-* Runs RoadRoller on the closure minified code
+* Runs RoadRoller on the Terser minified code
 * Creates `dist/index.html` with only a script tag and the RoadRollered JS
 * Any external assets (images, data files, etc) are also copied to `dist/`
 * Zips everything up and places it in `dist/index.zip`